 - Honors Optional work should be separate from graded components of the course.

-- Honors credit is earned on a satisfactory/unsatisfactory basis and should not factor into the student’s final letter grade.
+- Honors credit is earned on a satisfactory/unsatisfactory basis.
+Check-ins and qualitative feedback at various stages of the semester is encouraged.

-- We discourage connecting Honors credit with writing a longer version of an otherwise assigned paper/assignment.
+- We discourage connecting Honors credit with a longer version of an otherwise assigned paper/assignment, since it may not be possible to identify what the grade for such a submission would be if the student had not been attempting Honors.

 Q Grades

-A goal of the Honors Program is to reduce the need for Q grades and the affiliated administrative work for multiple units.
-You can support this by communicating with students about their Honors enrollment status and the need to commit to either completing or not completing Honors Optional work by the term withdrawal deadline.
+A goal of the Honors Program is to reduce the need for late Honors Optional changes and Q grades.
+You can support this by communicating with students about their Honors enrollment status and the need to commit to either completing or not completing Honors Optional work by the term’s drop deadline.
 Earlier course-specific deadlines are possible, as well.

 B or Better Rule

-If a student completes Honors Optional work in a satisfactory manner but earns a final grade below a B, DARS will not count the course credit toward Honors-specific requirements for that student.
-The transcript will still show that the student was in an Honors version of the course.
+- If a student completes Honors Optional work in a satisfactory manner but earns a final grade below a B, it is still appropriate for the Honors Option to appear on their academic record, since they completed the Honors-specific work.
+However, due to the B or better rule, DARS will not apply the course credits toward Honors-specific degree requirements for that student.

 Contact Us